nathan-parkinson/linq2db.include/README.md

 var people = query.ToList();
 ```

-After the first call to `.Include` subsequent calls do not need to handle the return value, as show below
+After the first call to `.Include` subsequent calls do not need to handle the return value, as show below.

 ``` c#
 var query = from p in db.People